microsoft/pxt-common-packages/libs/photon/docs/reference/photon/backward.md

 # Backward

 Moves the photon backward by the amount of steps (lights).
-If the photon is **on**, photon colors the light with the current color.
+If the photon pen is **down**, photon colors the light with the current color.

 ```sig
 photon.backward(1);